 Not sure what you’re looking for?
 Our full buyer’s guide is at the bottom of this article.

-The best waterproof MTB trousers, as rated by our expert testers
+The best waterproof MTB trousers in 2023, as rated by our expert testers

 The following products scored at least 4 out of 5 in our test.